iamsuryasonar/markdown_blog_app/public/posts/javascript_interview_prep/javascript_interview_prep.md

 As we can see, there are 2 matches instead of 3.

 That’s because there’s no newline after 3 (there’s text end though, so it matches $).

+# Design Patterns
+### Singleton pattern
+Singleton is a design pattern that ensures that a class has only one immutable instance.
+Said simply, the singleton pattern consists of an object that can't be copied or modified.
+It's often useful when we want to have some immutable single point of truth for our application.
+Let's say for example we want to have all of our app's configuration in a single object.
+And we want to disallow any duplication or modification of that object.

+### Factory Method Pattern

 # Resources